-PROJECT: WATER FOR RESILIENT LANDSCAPESKnowledge production
+PROJECT: WATER FOR RESILIENT LANDSCAPESCo-production of knowledge

 Nature-based solutions can make forest management more sustainable than conventional forestry.
-The Water for Resilient Landscapes team offers expertise on approaches that support water-related ecosystems services.
-With SIWI’s focus on governance, the team often contributes knowledge on the links between, science, policy, and practice, including in this special issue of the journal Unasylva Forests: nature-based solutions for water.
+The WRL team offers expertise on approaches that support water-related ecosystems services.
+With SIWI’s focus on governance, the team often contributes knowledge on the links between science, policy, and practice, including in this special issue of the journal Unasvlva: Forests: nature-based solutions for water.